TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 1. DEFINITIONS AND INTERPRETATION

-1.1 In these Standard Conditions, unless the context otherwise requires, the following words and expressions shall have the following meanings:
+1.1.
+In these Standard Conditions, unless the context otherwise requires, the following words and expressions shall have the following meanings:

 "Agent" shall have the meaning given to it in Condition 8.1;

-"Cargo" means goods of any kind, size or weight/measurement whatsoever, transported or to be transported in a Container, or an Out of Gauge Container and includes any Non-containerised Cargo carried on a Container Ship;
+"Cargo" means goods of any kind, size or weight/measurement whatsoever, transported or to be transported in a Container, or an Out of Gauge Container and includes any Non-containerized Cargo carried on a Container Ship;

 "Charges" shall have the meaning given to it in Condition 9.1;

 "Confidential Information" means the provisions of these Standard Conditions and all information in any form or medium which is secret or otherwise not publicly available (either in its entirety or in part including the configuration or assembly of its components) including commercial, financial, marketing, or technical information, know-how, trade secrets, business methods and other information in any form or medium whether disclosed orally or in writing, together with any reproductions of such information in any form or medium or any part(s) of this information;

 "Container" means any full, partly loaded or empty standard ISO container 20', 40', 45' in length, 8' in width and 8'6"/9'6" in height including, but not limited to, dry, flat-rack, open top, artificial 'tweendeck, pallet-wide, platform, reefer and tank containers with ISO recommended lifting arrangements and consistent with the safety requirements of CSC (Convention for Safe Containers), and which can be handled by means of a container spreader;